PNDeb/pinenote-tweaks/pn_handbook/userguide_raw/docs/index.md

 ### BLE Pen (Buttons)

+!!! info

-Note: This is only relevant for the first batch of PineNotes, sold in 2022.
+	This is only relevant for the first batch of PineNotes, sold in 2022.
 The 2024 batch does not have BLE buttons in the pen!

 The PineNote Pen interfaces with the PineNote using two interfaces: